sversage/Brew_Hound/README.md

 Within the Repo there are scripts to facilitate collection of the data via API into a MongoDB, parsing the relevant information from Mongo into Postgres, feature engineering, and building a content filtering recommendation engine based upon a users tastes and location.

 Moreover, there are scripts within the repo to run a REST API.

+#APIs Leverage

+I would like to say thank you to BreweryDB and BreweryMapping for allowing me to use their API in making this app possible.